Kernix13/markdown-cheatsheet/README.md

 ## Visual

-The four sections below deal with adding visual-based elements to your markdown file that require some kind of extra code/syntax: `images`, `math expressions`, `emojis`, and `HTML entities`.
+The five sections below deal with adding visual-based elements to your markdown file that require some kind of extra code/syntax: `images`, `math expressions`, `emojis`, `shields`, and `HTML entities`.

 ### Images